machaao/machaao-samples/index.rst

 What is a Chatbot?
 =============================================================================
-Messaging Apps or ChatBots are light weight programs that run inside an existing app without any new installation required on the user side.
+Messaging Apps or ChatBots are light weight programs that one can talk to carry quick tasks.

 .. figure:: _static/images/ganesha_android_screenshot.png
    :scale: 25 %